Increase Font Size

 Active military currently includes the United States Army, Navy, Marine Corps, Air Force, and Coast Guard.

-Is there a difference between the legal definition of veteran and the definition of who qualifies for benefits as a veteran?
+Is there a difference between the legal definition of veteran and who qualifies for benefits as a veteran?

 • The length of active service,